1wErt3r/Ace-of-Wands/README.md

 -   **`Config`:** A utility class for managing application configurations, specifically retrieving the DeepSeek API key from environment variables.

 ### Enabling the Feature
-To enable AI-powered readings, you will need:
+To enable AI-powered readings, you will need a DeepSeek API key.
--   The `curl` and `jsoncpp` libraries (typically available in Haiku's package management).
--   A DeepSeek API key.

-Before running the application, you must set your DeepSeek API key as an environment variable:
+You can set the API key in the application settings or use an environment variable.

 ```bash
 export DEEPSEEK_API_KEY="YOUR_DEEPSEEK_API_KEY"